abhishekmani12/Visual_Attendance_Tracking/README.md

 ## Ongoing:
 * Front-end and DB integration
 * Creation of main script
+* Creation of an independent Streamlit script
 * General bug fixes and performance enhancements